nkempynck/nkempynck/README.md

 # Hello

-I'm a PhD researcher at [VIB-KU Leuven](https://www.kuleuven.be/wieiswie/en/person/00132293) in the [Aerts lab](https://aertslab.org), where I work at the intersection of **computational biology**, **deep learning**, and **genomics**.

-My main focus is understanding how gene regulation works at the sequence level, building and applying models that predict and design cell type-specific enhancers across tissues and species, focused on the mammalian brain.
+I'm a PhD researcher at [VIB-KU Leuven](https://www.kuleuven.be/wieiswie/en/person/00132293) in the [Aerts lab](https://aertslab.org), where I work on gene regulation/genomics.
+My main focus is understanding how gene regulation works at the sequence level, building and applying sequence models that predict and design cell type-specific enhancers across tissues and species, focused on the mammalian brain.

 ---